 Access roads, often the unsung heroes of connectivity, are roads leading to industrial sites, waste sites, mines, emergency services, remote locations.
 They typically accommodate heavy duty traffic in the form of trucks, dumpers, emergency vehicles, or pedestrian type of traffic.
 Each of these have very different implications of load bearing on the subgrade, and subbase.
 Especially, with mines, and other industrial zones, having access roads, which are well-maintained, and safe is a crucial requirement.
 Often, we employ embankments, or reinforced subgrades which can handle the weight of trucks going over them several times a day.

-As the name suggests, perforated geocells have small, uniform holes on their walls to enhance load distribution and reduce deformation.
-The perforation in the geocell enables it to hold weak soil and provide extensive support.
+As the name suggests, perforated geocells have small, uniform holes on their walls to improve drainage, reduce hydrostatic pressure, and enhance frictional interlock with the infill.
+The perforations in the geocell walls enhance drainage, improve frictional interlock with granular infill, and can help reduce hydrostatic pressure, contributing to overall system stability.
 These geocells are ideal for erosion control and slope protection.
 The material used for manufacturing these geocells is HDPE (High-density Polyethylene), which provides extensive stabilization and soil reinforcement.
 These geocells are also appropriate for seepage control, tailing dams, retaining walls, road construction and highways.
-Engineers use the tensile testing machine to measure the tensile and seam weld strength.
-The tensile strength of an ideal geocell strip should be greater than or equal to the wield strength.
-StrataWeb geocells of Strata Geosystems have distinct cell depth hg and curvilinear rhomboid has average diagonal length d.
+The seam strength (often determined by the weld strength between strips) of a geocell is a critical design parameter.
+For high-quality geocells, this weld strength should be a high percentage of the strip’s tensile strength, as the seam is often the limiting factor in performance.
+Geocells are characterized by parameters such as cell depth (hg), cell opening dimensions, and material properties like tensile strength.

 The non-perforated geocell is made from a polymer sheet and has a three-dimensional structure with no holes in its walls.
 These geocells are filled with sand, gravel, and clay to expand and support the weak subgrade.
 The prominent feature of this geocell is that it can be freely folded and stretched depending on the area in which it is being installed.
 The non-perforated geocell is easy to install and light in weight.
-These do not react to chemicals as they are aging..
-They are skid-resistant and do not deform when exposed to excessive load and pressure.
-They are best used to stabilise the railway bed, construct roads, reinforce river soil, construct bridges, and retaining walls.
+Being made of HDPE, these geocells are highly resistant to chemical degradation, contributing to their long-term performance.
+They are effective at creating a stable base that resists deformation when exposed to excessive load and pressure.
+They are best used to stabilize the railway bed, construct roads, reinforce river soil, construct bridges, and retaining walls.

-Retaining walls are used when subgrade replacement is required.
-They are made of concrete, which makes them expensive and time-consuming.
-StrataWeb retaining walls are an economical alternative that serves as an optimised solution.
+Retaining walls are used to accommodate abrupt changes in ground elevation.
+Compared to conventional cast-in-place concrete walls, which can be expensive and time-consuming, StrataWeb retaining walls are an economical alternative that serves as an optimized solution.
 This wall is designed using a geogrid reinforced wall or a gravity wall.
-Since the wall panels are manufactured and shipped off to the site, there is minimal construction cost.
+Since the geocell components are manufactured and shipped to the site, this can lead to reduced construction time and overall project costs compared to some conventional retaining wall types.
 It also significantly reduces the labour cost as it is easy to install.
 Another advantage of the StrataWeb wall is that it enables vegetation to grow, promoting vertical gardens.

 StrataWeb has proven to be a helpful geomaterial for ground improvement and access roads and pavements.
-It is an excellent alternative to expensive soils and other materials.
 These geocells improve the soil’s load-bearing capacity by reinforcing and compacting it.
 It is an ideal option for low CBR grounds with heavy loading requirements and will help save on natural resources by reducing the aggregate layers.
+In the absence of geocells, foundation bases over soft or clayey soils can be unstable, leading to bearing capacity failure, shear failure, or excessive/uneven settlement that compromises structural integrity.
+StrataWeb’s confinement action plays a key role in preventing such failures.

 Client: PWD (Buildings and NH), Government of Assam